SkarDude/carculated/README.md

 ## Contribution

-Suggestions and pull requests are welcomed!.
+Suggestions and pull requests are welcomed!